Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 * A separate track for technical debt and fund it (by percentage of time for instance)
-* "Just right" size your backlog and the amount each item is specified (renaming your [backlog to bets](https://basecamp.com/shapeup/2.1-chapter-07) and scheduling more 1-1s is not what I mean; we think software should pester the team until important items are handled online or removed instead of advocating regular closed door meetings)
+* "Just right" size your backlog and the amount each item is specified (renaming your [backlog to bets](https://basecamp.com/shapeup/2.1-chapter-07) and scheduling more 1-1s is not what I mean; we think software should remind the team until important items are handled online or removed instead of advocating regular closed door meetings)
 * Have ongoing feedback instead of end of sprint demo meetings
 * Drop scheduled 1-1 meetings in favor of an office hours approach